YJulyXing/SECNVs/README.md

 Short read simulation is based on the modified script of [Wessim](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624799/).
 Bam file generation uses [BWA](http://bio-bwa.sourceforge.net/), [samtools](http://samtools.sourceforge.net/), [picard](https://broadinstitute.github.io/picard/) and [GATK](https://software.broadinstitute.org/gatk/).

+## Version 2.4 Update (07/30/2019):
+* Added indel simulation.

 ## Version 2.3 Update (07/16/2019):
-* Changed SNP simulation from simulating on the whole genome to only in the target regions, which largely increase the speed.
+* Changed SNP simulation from simulating on the whole genome to only in the target regions, which highly increase the speed.

 ## Version 2.2 Update (06/28/2019):
 * Incorporated "replaceNs.py" to the main program as an option "-rN".
 No longer need to use "replaceNs.py" separately.